Kyle Chandler

 Kyle Martin Chandler (born September 17, 1965) is an American actor.
 He received critical acclaim for his performance as Eric Taylor in the NBC series Friday Night Lights (2006–2011), winning the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2011.

-Making his screen acting debut in a 1988 television film Quiet Victory: The Charlie Wedemeyer Story, Chandler's first regular television role was in the ABC drama Homefront (1991–1993).
+Making his screen acting debut in the 1988 television film Quiet Victory: The Charlie Wedemeyer Story, Chandler's first regular television role was in the ABC drama Homefront (1991–1993).
 This was followed by the lead role of Gary Hobson in the CBS series Early Edition (1996–2000).
 His well-received guest appearance on the medical drama Grey's Anatomy (2006–2007), earned Chandler his first Primetime Emmy Award nomination.

 Chandler's film work has included notable supporting roles in King Kong (2005), The Day the Earth Stood Still (2008), Super 8 (2011), Argo, Zero Dark Thirty (both 2012), The Wolf of Wall Street (2013), Carol (2015), Manchester by the Sea (2016), Game Night and First Man (both 2018), Godzilla: King of the Monsters (2019), and Godzilla vs. Kong (2021).
-Chandler also starred in the Netflix thriller series Bloodline (2015–2017), for which he received further Primetime Emmy Award nominations.
+Chandler also starred in the Netflix thriller series Bloodline (2015–2017), for which he received additional Primetime Emmy Award nominations.

-In October 2024, he was cast in the role of Hal Jordan in the DCU series Lanterns.
+Chandler portrays Hal Jordan / Green Lantern in the DC Universe, beginning with the HBO television series Lanterns.

 Early life

-Chandler was born in Buffalo, New York, the fourth child of Edward Chandler, a pharmaceutical sales representative, and his wife, Sally Jeanette (née Meyer), a dog breeder.
+Chandler was born on September 17, 1965, in Buffalo, New York, the fourth child of Edward Chandler, a pharmaceutical sales representative, and his wife, Sally Jeanette (née Meyer), a dog breeder.
 Chandler has three siblings.
 Chandler was raised Catholic, although he stopped attending church after his father's death in 1980.
 He grew up in suburban Lake Forest, Illinois, until he was 11 years old, when his family moved to a small farm in Loganville, Georgia.
 Chandler's mother raised Great Danes for show dogs; he travelled with his parents to dog shows as a child and helped out at their dog boarding kennel.
-Chandler's widowed mother ran the business, Sheenwater Kennels, to support Chandler and his siblings.
+Chandler's widowed mother ran the business Sheenwater Kennels to support Chandler and his siblings.
 She "was highly active with the Great Dane Club of America (GDCA) as a breeder, judge and championship prize winner."

 Chandler graduated from George Walton Academy in nearby Monroe, Georgia, in 1983.
 As a freshman at Walton, he was a member of the 1979 state championship football team.
 He left the team the following year, aged 14, after his father died of a heart attack.
 He participated in the theatre program at Walton after quitting football.
 After graduating from high school, Chandler attended the University of Georgia, where he was a drama major and member of the class of 1984 Sigma Nu fraternity.
 In 1988, seven credits short of a bachelor's degree in drama, Chandler dropped out of college to pursue a television deal.